BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 Overall:
 * Administration has been dramatically simplified through automation.
-* HIPAA requirements have been dramatically simplified through careful elision of data.
+* HIPAA requirements for the clinical study have been dramatically simplified through careful elision of data.
+* ToneZone has been entirely exempted from HIPAA concerns thanks to third-party encryption.
 * Costs have been overall reduced.

 As a result, clinical trials can be much more successful at dealing with the health questions at their core!

-A more complex situation might have data being regularly uploaded to ToneZone, some of which ToneZone keeps, to help Nadia with her health, and some of which is passed on to the clinical trial.
+A more complex situation might have data being regularly uploaded to ToneZone, some of which ToneZone keeps, to help Nadia with her wellness, and some of which is passed on to the clinical trial.
 In this case, multipermits are again used, designating which data goes to which people via different encryption keys.